keeea/Hotel_Review_Analysis/_posts/2021-12-19-Reviewers-sentiment.md

 ### The distribution of polarity

 Polarity runs from -1 (most negative) to +1 (most positive).
-Plot the histograms of the polarities of positive, negative and integrated reviews together with different colors.
-We can see that the polarity of negative reviews is concentrated in 0 - 0.2, while the polarity of positive reviews is concentrated in the range of 0.3 - 0.7, which proves that the algorithm's evaluation value of review sentiment is larger than the normal one.
-Therefore, the **polarity of the true neutral evaluation should be slightly greater than 0** in this case.
+Normally speaking, polarity values of zero represent unbiased sentiment.
+However, for hotel reviews on Booking.com, both mean and median polarity values are higher than 0, which means that the algorithm's evaluation values are larger than the normal one.
+Therefore, the **polarity of true neutral reviews should be slightly greater than 0** in this case.

 ![](https://github.com/keeea/Hotel_Review_Analysis/blob/main/assets/images/polarity_bar.png?raw=true) { width: 200px; }
 > The average polarity of integrated reviews: 0.2052